oracle-livelabs/security/database/advanced/avdf-restructured/assess-discover.md

 2. Drilldown into the data showing privileged users **Access not audited**
     - Filter the report to show only database admins among the priveleged users
-        - Make sure the filter contains **Database admin = "Yes"**
+        - Make sure to filter the rows containing **Database admin = "Yes"**
     ![AVDF](./images/360-1f.png "AVDF - Security Insights - User Assessment - Priv users without audit")

     **Note**: Database Administrators **`DBA_DEBRA`** and **`DBA_HARVEY`** have the broad database administrative rights on the entire fleet of databases.
 It is critical to audit database administrators and other privileged users, as their broad system privileges can pose significant risk if their credentials are compromised or misused.

-3. Now go back, drilldown into the data showing privileged users **Access to DV protected objects**
+3. Click **Security Insights** to go back, then drilldown into the data showing privileged users **Access to DV protected objects**
     ![AVDF](./images/360-2.png "AVDF - Retrieval Jobs")
      **Note**: Database Administrators **`DBA_DEBRA`** and **`DBA_HARVEY`** have access to the sensitive objects in the protected realms of **`Customer_orders`** pdb.

-💡 **TIP:** You've now identified potential user risks.
+💡 **TIP:** You've now identified privileged users who carry potential risks.
 Let's move on to understand sensitive data that faces risk of exposure.
 </details>

 <details>